-Character teasers will be online by mid-July; full descriptions will be available before September, 15th.
+Character teasers are online here since August; full descriptions will be available around September, 15th.

 Community and subcommunitiesCharacters will be divided, in many ways.
 They will come from different planets (leaving important people behind on Ceres, Eros, Earth, Mars etc.) and their only acquaintances, friendships and family will be people coming from the same place.
 They will have different social and political opinions: hate, xenophobia and general distrust is huge not only between Mars and Earth, but also between Belters and Inner Planets inhabitants.
 Furthermore, not all Belters think the same or have the same political agenda for their future, and even in the OPA (Outer Planets Alliance) there are conflicting factions.
 Since people arrived to Icarus to work, characters will be also divided in different Working Teams (new people to meet and deal with), and of course they will be divided in the Two Shifts that alternate in running the Station, because Icarus never sleeps.